GoogleCloudPlatform/elixir-runtime/README.md

 ### Releases

-To run an official release, you must make sure you configure the list of prebuilt Erlang binaries:

-    cp erlang-versions-official.txt erlang-versions.txt

 Official releases of the Elixir Runtime are done in the `gcp-elixir` project and uploaded to the `elixir-runtime` storage bucket.
 If you have sufficient access, you can perform an official release as follows: